 Admittedly there isn’t much choice in their formulas, but TFD is working on adding to their range.
 The food is made in the USA at USDA-approved kitchens, ensuring human-grade food every time.
 Further, the meat ingredients are fresh and sourced from USDA-approved suppliers.
 And the recipes are topped off with everything your dog needs in its diet, securing the AAFCO seal of approval.

 The Farmer’s Dog is more expensive than dried kibble or more basic doggy diets.
-However, if you have the budget for this plan, it offers you the peace of mind that you are providing the very best for your dog.
+However, if you have the budget for this plan, it offers you the peace of mind that you are providing the very best for your dog delivered right to your front door.
 And Fido is also satisfied with the tasty food that’s waiting for them every day in their bowl.
 And a healthy dog is a happy dog.
 So everyone’s a winner!